 Problem: Culture of eating out.

 Something I both love and hate about Qatar!
-I love it that there are so many options out there when we decide to eat out.
+I love that there are so many options out there when we decide to eat out.
 It’s also amazing that restaurants are open until late, and that many offer entertainment for the kids.
 BUT!
 Portions tend to be huge, so we eat much more than we need.
 Also, we don’t know exactly what is in each dish (save for the most basic ones 😉 ).
 I still remember how shocked I was when Chili’s started to put calorie values next to each menu item.
 I could not find any main course below 1000 kcal!
 Which is half of my body’s daily needs IN ONE DISH, excluding appetizer, drink, etc.

 Cooking more at home is definitely something that would help you lead a healthy lifestyle in Qatar.
 This way at least you can control what goes inside your meal.
 I know, easier said than done.
 I’m definitely guilty of being too busy / too lazy to cook!
 One of the reasons why I joined the “fat crowd”. 😉 Working on that at the moment – I might write about my food adventures later on.
 Going back to the subject: when you do go out (because going out in Doha is awesome!), make it about other things than eating or having a latte with 10 pumps of syrup!
-Go watch a movie, have a walk in a park, take your kids to Gondolania, stroll aimlessly around the new Lusail Marina with a cup of take-away coffee… So many things to do that don’t involve devouring a 1500 kcal meal. 🙂
+Go watch a movie, have a walk in a park, take your kids to Gondolania, stroll aimlessly around Lusail Marina with a cup of take-away coffee… So many things to do that don’t involve devouring a 1500 kcal meal. 🙂

 Problem: An unhealthy relationship between people and their vehicles. 😉